Azmahds/rshell/README.md

                regarding the changed child process or until the child process is terminated.
 Returns pid of child if the child exited successfully and 0 if parent has to wait for child to terminate.
                (syntax = pid_t waitpid(child_pid &status, options))

+   ## DEVELOPMENT AND TESTING ROADMAP
+   First we plan on creating the CMD class which will have a function that takes the command line and returns a vector with the proper assignments for each token and connector.
+Then, we create the Token and Connector subclasses.
+After those subclasses are created we will create the Exit subclass for the Token subclass and the AND, OR, and Semicolon subclasses for the Connector subclass.
+Then we will implement the run function which checks if the operation executed properly for each subclass (Exit, AND, OR, Semicolon).
+We will then Unit test each run function individually for any bugs.
+After all the Unit test are completed we will do an Intergration test so see how all the run functions interact and fix any bugs if necessary.